Chiang Mai residential towers. Where the sinking fund decides a building's future

 What the Sinking Fund Actually Is

 Every functional condo in Chiang Mai is supposed to hold one.
 Most do.
 The size, health, and management of that fund vary enormously between buildings, and there is no public register exposing the number.
 The only way to learn it is to ask the juristic person directly.
+The investment mistakes the sinking-fund call exposes.

 Why the Sinking Fund Is the Most Underweighted Variable in Chiang Mai Condo Purchases

-Foreign buyers in Chiang Mai routinely run elaborate decision-making over unit-level features — kitchen finish, balcony orientation, pool access — and skip the single largest invisible liability sitting on the building's balance sheet.
+Foreign buyers in Chiang Mai routinely run elaborate decision-making over unit-level features (kitchen finish, balcony orientation, pool access), and skip the single largest invisible liability sitting on the building's balance sheet.
 This is rational only if you assume the building's reserve is healthy.
 Most buyers make that assumption without testing it.

 There are structural reasons for the blind spot.
 Agents are not compensated to surface the number.
 Portals do not display it.
 Marketing brochures do not include it.
 Property tours focus on the unit, not the building's books.
 The sinking fund lives outside the visible sales surface, and the visible sales surface is what most buyers shop.

-In Chiang Mai specifically, the older 2010-era buildings concentrated in Nimman and Santitham are now at the stage where major works — lifts, façades, roofs — start coming due.
+In Chiang Mai specifically, the older 2010-era buildings concentrated in Nimman and Santitham are now at the stage where major works (lifts, façades, roofs) start coming due.
 Buildings that maintained healthy reserves over the prior decade can absorb these works from accumulated balances.
 Buildings that did not are now issuing special assessments.
 The difference between those two outcomes is invisible from the outside and decisive from the inside.

 The Old City inside the moat presents its own version: low-rise boutique buildings with smaller unit counts mean each special assessment, when levied, falls on fewer owners, increasing the per-unit cost.
 Hang Dong and Mae Hia condo product is younger on average, but the same dynamic will arrive there in time.
 Sub-district does not protect you.
 Building-level fund health does.